hertz23/DDOS/README.md

+# DDOS-V2
+Version 1 of Rocotai DDOS attack

-This is just a simulation of a DDOS.
-It is effective on low security website and may not be able to take down high security website.
+This can only take down low security website and is unable to take down higher security website.
+You can learn more at https://home.rocotai.repl.co